KxSystems/docs-v1/docs/cookbook/callbacks.md

 ```q
 q)(neg h) (`proc; arg1;..;argn ; `callback)
 ```
 Here `` `proc`` is a symbol representing the name of the “remote” function to be called, `arg1`, … , `argn` are the data arguments to be passed to the remote calculation and `` `callback`` is a symbol containing the name of the client function for `proc` to call back.
-If the remote function is takes no argument, pass `::` as its argument.
+If the remote function takes no argument, pass `::` as its argument.

 Next, ensure that the “remote” function on the server is expecting the name of the callback routine as one of its arguments.
 For example, a call of the form given in the previous paragraph assumes that `proc` has the signature,
 ```q